 Auto Dog Mug

 Traveling with a canine companion?
-It's easy to keep your dog hydrated during RV trips with BulbHead's Auto Dog Mug.
+It's easy to keep your dog hydrated during RV trips with an Auto Dog Mug.
 Whether you're rolling down the highway or enjoying a romp at a rest stop, this nifty device allows your pup to get plenty of water without making a big mess.
 Just fill the base with water and squeeze to release water to the bowl on the top for lapping.
 When you let go, the water drains back into the base!